neuroimaging-mug/R2s-mapping/README.md

 # 2D gradient-echo modelling

+Update: Code and example of the paper "Adaptive slice‐specific z‐shimming for 2D spoiled gradient‐echo sequences" (https://doi.org/10.1002/mrm.28468) will be available by the end of September 2020.

 This repository cotains MATLAB scripts used in Soellrad et al. 2019 for R2* and myelin water fraction (MWF) estimation in presence of macroscopic field variations for 2D spoiled gradient-echo sequences.

 To demonstrate the usage one simulation example and two in-vivo examples of a single subject for R2* and MWF mapping are provided.
 The in-vivo examples contain all postprocessing steps from coil combination to the R2* and MWF maps obtained with the different models.